70 of the Best Character Building Picture Books For Kids

 - Boxes for Katje by Candace Fleming

-Oh, I do so hope you see growth in your children by reading these beautiful character building picture books!
-If you’re consistent, you can’t really help but see growth.
-And, don’t be surprised when your children pull an example of a character from one of these stories someday far in the future when a random discussion about character qualities comes up around the dinner table.
+Oh, I hope you see your children grow by reading these beautiful character building picture books!
+If you’re consistent, you can’t help but see growth.
+And don’t be surprised when your children pull an example of a character from one of these stories someday, far in the future, when a random discussion about character qualities comes up around the dinner table.

 Have been coming to your blog for awhile now.
 Such a great resource!
 Thank you, thank you!!
 I am looking high and low for picture books/ read alouds for my kindergarteners that help instill the habit of obedience.
 What do you suggest?